leandrosardi/blackops/README.md

 RUN hostnamectl set-hostname "$$name"
 ```

-- The argument `--name` in the `source.rb` script is to replace the `$$name` variable into the `.ops` file.
+- The argument `--name` is to replace the `$$name` variable into the `.op` file.

-- You can define any variable into your `.ops` file, and you can set its value into a command argument.
+- You can define any variable into your `.op` file, and you can set its value into a command argument.

-E.g.:
+E.g.: The operaton below requires you to define a `--rubylib` argument in your command line.

 **set-rubylib.op**